davvo/Kevlar/README.md

 Kevlar
 ======

-A high-performance key-value store written completely in Java.
+A high-performance key-value store written in Java.